andy03kr/vncsupport/README.md

 On another computer, run vncdesktop.

-Run c:\vncsupport\build\vncsupport.exe

-Then connect to computer with vncdesktop.
+Run c:\vncsupport\build\vncsupport.exe then connect to computer with vncdesktop.

 # README.RU
 ## О vncsupport